Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 The ‘Back by Sailing Time’ Rule

 The 90-minute rule is the standard advice among experienced independent cruisers: your independent tour or activity should end at least 90 minutes before the All Aboard time.
-This accounts for unexpected delays : slow service at a restaurant, a traffic jam, a queue at a busy attraction : without cutting your day short in normal circumstances.
+This accounts for unexpected delays, slow service at a restaurant, a traffic jam, or a queue at a busy attraction, without cutting your day short in normal circumstances.
 In ports where the distance between the main attractions and the ship is large (Piraeus to Athens, Civitavecchia to Rome), build in two hours.

-If you do get caught out : a genuine transport breakdown, a road accident blocking access to the port : call the ship’s emergency number immediately.
+If you do get caught out by a genuine transport breakdown or a road accident blocking access to the port, call the ship’s emergency number immediately.
 Every ship publishes a port agent number for exactly this scenario.
 Acting immediately, communicating your situation, and documenting the cause (a note from a taxi company, a screenshot of a traffic alert) gives you the best possible chance of the ship waiting or the cruise line making arrangements.
 Saying nothing and hoping is the worst strategy.

 Save the port agent number